sivamutukuri/user_interface_chatbot/Readme.md

-# 🤖 Document AI QA RAG Chatbot
+# 🤖 AI QA RAG Chatbot
 A powerful AI chatbot built with LangChain, ChromaDB, and OpenAI GPT-4o, designed to answer questions from multiple uploaded documents of PDFs.
 Powered by Retrieval-Augmented Generation (RAG), this app allows users to interactively query document content with intelligent, context-aware responses.

 ## 🧠 Features